Last Updated on March 31, 2021 by Helga Dosa

 The castle of Lagopesole is perhaps the most mysterious castle in the region, and one of the last castles built by Frederick II of Swabia, in the XIII century.
 The emperor used it for hunting and as a fortress.
 The Norman castle is situated in Avigliano, Potenza, and it is currently managed by the State; it has a parallelepiped shape with some towers on the corners and two other towers flanking the gate.

-Today you can visit the Salone dell’Imperatore, the Emperor’s room, on the first floor, the courtyard and the chapel.
+Today you can visit the Salone dell’Imperatore, the Emperor’s room, on the first floor, the courtyard, and the chapel.

-As any real castle, Lagopesole is surrounded by ghostly legends: a girl is said to walk its corridors at night, crying desperately.
+Like any real castle, Lagopesole is surrounded by ghostly legends: a girl is said to walk its corridors at night, crying desperately.
 It is Elena, wife of Manfred of Swabia, once emperor of Sicily and son of Frederick II.
 He died in the Battle of Benevento, at the hand of the Anjou.
 Elena, inconsolable, returns to the castle where the young couple had been happy and cries the loss of her lover eternally.
 Manfred himself is said to wander through the castle’s lands, riding his white horse.

-Castello di Melfi
+Castello di Melfi, Basilicata

 This is the most famous castle in the area.
-It was built for military purposes by the Normans, and later enlarged by both the Swabians and Anjou.
+It was built for military purposes by the Normans and later enlarged by both the Swabians and Anjou.

 The castle, situated in Melfi, is an irregular rectangle whose access is possible through the crossing of a stone bridge over a moat.
-You can visit the stables, the courtyards of Stallaggio and Mortorio, with Anjou origins, the Sala del Trono and the Sala degli Armigeri.
-A string of important historical events took place within its walls throughout the centuries: the castle of Melfi has witnessed four papal councils, the issuing of the Constitutiones Augustales and the FIrst Crusade (1096-1099), was banned from here.
+You can visit the stables, the courtyards of Stallaggio and Mortorio, with Anjou origins, the Sala del Trono, and the Sala degli Armigeri.
+A string of important historical events took place within its walls throughout the centuries: the castle of Melfi has witnessed four papal councils, the issuing of the Constitutiones Augustales, and the First Crusade (1096-1099), was banned from here.

 Today the castle hosts the Museo Archeologico Nazionale, the National Archaeological Museum.